cortneycogar/Filmverse/README.md

 # ID attribute values

+* search
+	* Applied to a div tag.
+Contains a form for searching for films that meet certain constraints.

 * films
 	* Applied to a div tag.
 The list of films in the representation.
 May contain only one film.

+* new-film
+	* Applied to a div tag.
+Contains a form for adding a new film.

 # Class attribute values

 * all
 	* Applied to a UL tag.
-This is a list in the representation - in this case, a list of all the films available.
+This is a list of all the films available.

 * year
 	* Applied to a SPAN tag.
 Consists of the year in which a film was released.